macs-lab/abb-egm-with-python/README.md

 Configuration:
 	-Motion
 		-External Motion Interface Data
-			-Create new External motion data with the following settings
+			-Create new External motion data with the following settings:
 			-Level: must be set to Path for use with Path Correction, Raw or Filtered for Position Guidance -Position Gain:	determines motion responsiveness, higher values equal faster response (Position Guidance Only) -Filter Bandwidth: value used to filter the speed contribution from EGM (Position Guidance Only)